Definition of Social Anxiety

 - Try Yoga: As social anxiety creates cognitive, physical, emotional, and habitual sensations, Yoga may help you relax your body and mind, refocus on things, and move your attention away from intrusive thoughts.

-- Set goals: Set some realistic goals for yourself; for example, going out with your friends and Goals will help you figure out where you want to go and steer you in the right direction, and don’t forget to reward yourself when you achieve your goals.
+- Set goals: Set some realistic goals for yourself; for example, going out with your friends’ goals will help you figure out where you want to go and steer you in the right direction, and don’t forget to reward yourself when you achieve your goals.

 - Making art: Art is an effective method to de-stress.
 It absorbs you into focusing solely on the art and moves your attention away from bad ideas, diverting your attention away from negative thoughts.
 It might be tough to express your feelings at times.
 You can always illustrate that through your art.